eaedk/dataset-GLEN/Readme.md

 1. Open PowerBI.
 1. Click ` Get Data `.
 1. Search and Select **Web**.
-1. Paste the link of your raw CSV hosted in the repository, e.g: ``  .
+1. Paste the link of your raw CSV hosted in the repository, e.g: ` https://raw.githubusercontent.com/eaedk/dataset-GLEN/main/Train.csv `  .

+# BI Requirements

+Total number of People who took the survey.

+Total number of cell phone access.

+Total number with no cell phone access.

+What is the level of Education by job type?

+Bank account by a relationship with head.

+Percentage of bank accounts by location and education type.

+What is the Household size by job type?
+- Ability to filter by country
+- Ability to filter by year

 <!-- ```PowerQuery
 let